 One of the most stunning things about the technology we consume everyday is the degree to which it is built, operated and even funded by its users.

-As user participation becomes evermore mainstream and complex, the next step is platforms that are not only built, operated, and funded by users—but owned by users too.
+As the role of the individual in value creation becomes more commonplace, the next evolutionary step is towards software that is not only built, operated, and funded by individual users—but owned by users too.

 Ownership, via employee stock option plans, has been a powerful tool for incentivizing talented people to dedicate their skills to building startups in Silicon Valley.
 While this model has been extremely successful, it hasn’t been accessible to all, constrained by geography and legacy financial infrastructure, among other factors.
 One result is that the economic interests of the biggest internet platforms are concentrated and often poorly aligned with their most valuable contributors, their users.
 Now, new technologies are shifting work and value distribution to be accessible online, resulting in a new generation of platforms that thrive on contributions from a permissionless and global talent pool.

 Ownership is a powerful motivator for users to contribute to products in deeper ways, be it with ideas, computing resources, code, or community building.
 This more cooperative economic model helps ensure better alignment with users over time, resulting in platforms that can be larger, more resilient, and more innovative.
 This is the Ownership Economy, and beyond being a positive social endeavor, the platforms building it are able to leverage the strongest form of market incentives to grow network effects.

 While most prevalent in crypto today, The Ownership Economy is expanding to other areas in tech.
 To understand why, we can look to recent history and observe how protocol innovations often expose disruptive new models that, when productized, influence broader trends and go on to impact billions.